SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 To group the report results by one or multiple columns, drag a column header to the designated place in the upper left corner of the report.
   * Doing that provides a clearer view of where the orphaned user is still a member.

-By selecting the checkbox of an orphaned user, you can perform the Remove User action and see the additional information, like who disabled it and when was the selected user disabled.
+By selecting the checkbox of an orphaned user, you can perform the **Remove User** action and see the additional information, like who blocked it and when was the selected user blocked.

 The Orphaned Users report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.